ruszkipista/cims03-my-car/README.md

 - description to record details which does not conform to any other transaction details
 - what material/service was involved - to be able to separate operating and capital expenses
 - how much quantity and what unit  - for various reasons
-- what was the price in what currency? - for expense calculation
+- What was the price in what currency? - for expense calculation
-- to keep track the run distances between refuellins, we need the status of the odometer when it happened
+- to keep track the run distances between refuellings, we need the status of the odometer when it happened

 ### 0.2 Car
 In the Car entity we need a couple of identifiers: